Click for homepage

 Colossus today

 Tony's legacy has been preserved well.
 In 2012, the Colossus display in H-Block at Bletchley Park has been refurbished completely.
 The ceiling has been painted black and the floor has received a new carpet.
 More importantly, there is now much more room for the audience, who can walk all around Colossus now.
-The image above shows Colossus in September 2013 during a presentation by volunteer Kevin Coleman.
+The image below shows Colossus in September 2013 during a presentation by volunteer Kevin Coleman.
 At the far left is Chief Colossus Engineer Phil Hayes.

 As it is now possible to walk around Colossus, you can 'view through' the machine and see the many, many wires, stepping relais, and thermionic valves (vacuum tubes) behind the front panel.